MandyyKoh/Assignment-2/README.md

 - Receive a rough estimate on the time needed to reach the destination.
 - Find user's current location on the map.

+## Design Process

+This simple website was made with the sole purpose of showcasing the interactive map.
+Therefore, it serves no other purpose other than that.
+Any external links found on the site lead to Map Box where the APIs were gathered.
+It includes a simple homepage with a preview of the map and a short description on the website.
+The navigation bar has only 2 options, one leading to the home page and the other to the interactive map.
+The page with the interactive map only shows the map with no other information or images so as to allow the users to focus on only the map.

 ## Features

 - Home page